sudz123/happy_hacking/README.md

 ## How it works
 - Checkout for open repositories [here](https://github.com/search?q=label:hacktoberfest+state:open+type:issue)

 - Fork the repo containing the issue you want to work on.
-For those who are new to github, learn to fork [here](https://help.github.com/articles/fork-a-repo/)
+For those who are new to github, learn to fork [here](https://help.github.com/articles/fork-a-repo/).
+Follow [this] (https://youtu.be/HbSjyU2vf6Y) video tutorial to learn how to fork and contribute.

 - Make some edits on your own copy that fixes the issues.